Polycystic Ovarian Syndrome Medication

 Eflornithine cream can be used to treat androgen excess.

 Eflornithine is indicated for the reduction of unwanted facial hair in women.
 It interferes with ornithine decarboxylase (needed for hair growth) in skin hair follicles.
 Eflornithine does not have a depilatory action; instead, it appears to retard hair growth and improve appearance where applied.
-Improvement may be seen in as little time as 4-8 weeks, although 6 months may be required.
-In clinical studies, hair returned to its previous condition 8 weeks after discontinuation of eflornithine.
+Improvement may be seen in as short a period as 4-8 weeks, although 6 months of treatment may be required.
+Keep in mind that in clinical studies, hair returned to its previous condition 8 weeks after discontinuation of eflornithine (ie, hirsutism may return following discontinuation of eflornithine).

-The drug's use has been studied only on the face and adjacent involved areas under the chin of individuals with hypertrichosis; therefore, limit eflornithine's use to these areas.
+Note: The use of eflornithine has been studied only on the face and adjacent involved areas under the chin of individuals with hypertrichosis; therefore, limit use of this drug to these areas.
 Patients will likely need other hair-removal methods in conjunction with eflornithine therapy.

 Oral Contraceptives